• Prospect Park Minneapolis Slideshow

 Like all parks in Minneapolis, Tower Hill Park is managed by the Minneapolis Park and Recreation Board.
 Visit their website www.minneapolisparks.org to reserve the park for a special occasion.

 The "Witch's Hat" water tower is in Prospect Park, (known as Tower Hill Park), the highest natural land area in the city of Minneapolis.
 Along with the Kenwood and Washburn water towers in Minneapolis, the Prospect Park water tower is one of the few original water towers standing today in the Twin Cities area.
+The Tower itself is owned by the City of Minneapolis and is located at 55 SE Malcolm Avenue 55414.

 The 110-foot Prospect Park Water Tower was built in 1913 with a holding capacity of 150,000 gallons.
 It was also built to be a bandstand; however, there was only one concert in the band shell because the musicians experienced difficulty in carrying their instruments up the inside spiral staircase of 101+16 steps.
 Up until Minneapolis Wi-Fi was deployed in 2010, it housed active city first-responder telecommunications equipment in the roof.